Skip to content

 The shared scheduling is also applied to the Hockey Premier League competition live streaming.
 Each week Hockey Victoria stream one men’s and one women’s Premier League match live.
 The start times are also shared as part of this process.

-In 2015, Hockey Victoria streamed 44 matches with 50 per cent being female fixtures.
+In 2015, Hockey Victoria streamed 44 matches with 50% being female fixtures.

 Promotion